innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **S11** script_6.R - calculates clustering at various threshold and compares expanded vs non-expanded controls

+*This currently uses the controls that are taken from unique CDR3s*

-**controls_long.R** generates the controls - *adapted, needs to be re-run and need to re-run bulk analysis as well as controls were made on the exp_AB_wide1*
+**controls_long.R** generates the controls from unique CDR3s.
+These are the controls used in the current figures - *adapted, needs to be re-run and need to re-run bulk analysis as well as controls were made on the exp_AB_wide1*

+**contronls_long_1.R** generates the controls slightly differently, by taking unique dcb_id/HCW ID combinations, rather than unique cdr3s.

 - [x] **S12** script_5.R - calculates and plots clustering